hwalker928/Water/README.md

 > Set the Password after install in the Startup Tab

-> Set your Network port in the Startup Tab

 > **Done!
 You created your own Water Server!**

 ## Use it